 Gracie grew up on the sidelines of professional sports and has watched the behind-the scenes of running an NFL franchise her entire life.
 She wears many hats when it comes to her role with the team.
 She works closely with NFL Style, helps with marketing, brand development, serves on the selection committee for the Chiefs Cheerleaders, and is now helping with the launch of Chiefs Fit—two state-of-the-art fitness centers opening in Kansas City.
 Since its start in 2012, Gracie has worked as a spokesmodel for the NFL Women’s Apparel Campaign.
 She has appeared in Sports Illustrated, Teen Vogue, Redbook, Girls’ Life, and other publications.
 In addition, she helped launch the annual Chiefs Style Lounge in Kansas City.
 As a teen, she modeled in the show and now co-emcees each year.
 2021 will mark the 10th annual Chiefs Style Lounge.

 Gracie is also a certified nutritionist and is completing her personal training certification.
 She is a fitness fanatic and is passionate about health, as heart disease is the leading killer of women and has affected her grandparents and close friends.
 Gracie has been able to speak in schools to middle and high schoolers about health, fitness, and her journey as an athlete who transitioned to pageantry.

-The on-stage moments, the tension of the final two and the glory of the crowning, here are Gracie’s state pageant photos.
+The on-stage moments, the tension of the final two and the glory of the crowning, here are Elyse’s state pageant photos.

 Lights, camera, action!
 Professional photoshoots are one of the perks that comes from winning a title.